 Louis Comfort Tiffany was born in 1848 in New York City.
 Trained as a painter, he studied with American landscape artists and traveled to Europe, throughout North America and North Africa to paint.
 During adolescence, he informed his father that he wanted to be an artist.
 It would not be long before the canvas gave way to other forms of creativity.

-With nature as his inspiration, and glass, colored gemstones and enamel as his primary tools, this skilled artisan created a world of beauty that has lost none of its ability to charm and fascinate.
-Mr. Tiffany embraced nature as a decorative theme with the same passion that drove the 19th-century industrialists to build railroads, factories and cities, which forever changed the landscape.
-To counter the dehumanizing effects of steel and concrete, Mr. Tiffany placed his stained-glass windows, glass domes and mosaics in building lobbies, banks, terminal waiting rooms, hospitals, department stores and hotels.
-He believed his luminous masterworks depicting lakes, hills and flower-filled gardens restored the human spirit and sustained the soul.
+With nature as his inspiration, and glass as his primary tool, this skilled artisan created a world of beauty that never failed to charm and fascinate.
+Mr. Tiffany embraced nature as a theme, with the same passion that drove the 19th-century industrialists to build railroads, factories and cities that forever changed the landscape.
+To counter the steel and concrete-intensive structures of the Industrial Revolution, Mr. Tiffany placed his stained-glass and glass mosaics in building lobbies, banks, hospitals, department stores and hotels.
+He believed his luminous masterpieces depicting lakes, hills and flower-filled gardens restored the human spirit and sustained the soul.